 So if you’re only on a whistle-stop tour of the city, then this 3 Day Melbourne Itinerary is going to be perfect for you.
 Equally, if you have a little more time in Melbourne then spread the load and take it easy, it’s totally up to you.

-Also in this Melbourne Itinerary, I have included some other useful information on how to get to Melbourne, where to stay in Melbourne, getting around the city, things to know before you go and the best time to visit.
+Also in this guide, I have included some other useful information on how to get to Melbourne, where to stay, getting around the city, things to know before you go, and the best time to visit.